Sometimes depression doesn't get better, even with treatment. Explore what you can do about it.By Mayo Clinic Staff

 Treatment-resistant depression symptoms can range from mild to severe and may require trying a number of approaches to identify what helps.

 If you've already tried an antidepressant and it didn't work, don't lose hope.
-You and your doctor simply may not have found the right dose, medication or combination of medications that works for you.
+You and your physician simply may not have found the right dose, medication or combination of medications that works for you.
 Here are some medication options that your doctor may discuss with you:

 - Give your current medications more time.
 Antidepressants and other medications for depression typically take four to eight weeks to become fully effective and for side effects to ease up.
 For some people, it takes even longer.